keynslug/libfreetype2/README.md

 This distribution requires release 5 of the Android Native Development Kit.

-To build, cd to the Android/jni/ directory and type ndk-build.
+To build, execute following (assuming your ndk distribution located at `~/workspace/android-ndk`):

+    NDK_PROJECT_PATH=. ~/workspace/android-ndk/ndk-build -j8

-The file Android/jni/Application.mk contains the target and platform settings used by ndk-build.
+The file jni/Application.mk contains the target and platform settings used by ndk-build.
 The current settings are:

-    APP_ABI := armeabi armeabi-v7a
+    APP_ABI := all
     APP_PLATFORM := android-8

-To use the library in another ndk library, you will need to include the Android/jni/module.mk file in the Android.mk of the library you want to use freetype with.
+To use the library in another ndk library, you will need to include the `jni/static.mk` or `jni/shared.mk` in the `Android.mk` of the library you want to use freetype with.

 # License